 If you recently suffered the loss of a loved one and are making the final arrangements for burial, you may be wondering how to write a funeral program.
 Realize that creating a funeral program does not have to be as overwhelming as it sounds.
 By following a few simple steps, you can create a beautiful program that funeral guests will want to cherish for years to come.

-What Is a Funeral Program Pamphlet?
+What Is a Funeral Event Program?

 When a person dies and a funeral his held in his or her honor, a program is distributed to those attending the ceremony.
 It is either designed by the funeral home director or a friend or family member of the deceased individual.
 If it comes from the funeral home, be prepared to pay a fee for it.

 How to Make a Program for a Funeral Service

 However, if you decide to create one yourself, you will not only save a few dollars but will probably be a bit more personal and meaningful.
 Typical information included in a funeral program includes: